JavaFX helps to create the interface of a Java application

 To start developing an app, download the SDK and read the getting started manual.

 Examples given on the site are impressive.
 This new framework starts with strong arguments: the universality of applications, the free NetBeans development tool that significantly simplifies the design of software.
-JavaFX further complicates the choice of developers who now hesitate between three platforms at least!
+JavaFX further complicates the choice of developers who now hesitate between three platforms at least: HTML 5, XAML and JavaFX!